scan¶

 all — End-to-end workflow with

---scan-listsfor single-structure inputspath-search — MEP search using scan endpoints as intermediates
+--scan-lists/-sfor single-structure inputspath-search — MEP search using scan endpoints as intermediates

-extract — Generate pocket PDBs before scanning
+extract — Generate active site model (binding pocket) PDBs before scanning

 YAML Reference — Full